Julia Hills: Television work

 Hills has appeared in many TV shows, such as in 2point4 Children in which she played Rona for the show's 8 series run on BBC1 (1991–1999).
 She also starred as all of the women and even some of the male characters in the Channel 4 comedy series Who Dares Wins (1984–88).
 She has appeared as Caroline Joyner in hospital drama Casualty (2004–2005), and previously in the series as Carol Simpson for one 1993 episode.

 She also starred in Ladies in Charge for 6 episodes in 1986 and shared a leading role with Kevin McNally in BBC sitcom Dad as Beryl Hook for 13 episodes (1997–1999) over 2 series.
 Dad was written by Andrew Marshall who also created 2point4 Children.
 She has also appeared as herself on The Good Sex Guide in 1993 and The Alan Titchmarsh Show in 2009.

 Hills is also known for playing Annabelle Shrivener in The Archers as well as appearing in numerous other radio series and plays.
 Her films include Homeground (1982).
 In 2014, she appeared in the BBC soap opera Doctors in the recurring role of Hazel Conroy.
-She returned to the soap in February 2022, where she portrayed the role of Susan Rutherford for one episode.
+She returned to the soap in February 2022, where she played Susan Rutherford for one episode.

-Personal life

-Hills is married to actor and director Paul Clarkson, who played John Tallentire in The Hired Man.
-The couple have three children; including actor Stewart Clarke and comedian Abi Clarke.